leangjia/blender_docs/manual/modeling/meshes/selecting.rst

 .. _mesh-select-non-manifold:

 Non-Manifold
-   Selects the :term:`non-manifold` geometry of a mesh.
+   Selects the :term:`Non-manifold` geometry of a mesh.
    This entry is available when editing a mesh, in Vertex and Edge selection modes only.

    Extend